 Electric scooters, aka “e-scooters,” have returned to Portland for a year-long pilot program starting in April 2019.
-(E-scooters first rolled into Portland in July 2018 for a four-month pilot program organized by the Portland Bureau of Transportation.
-Like Portland’s bike-sharing service, Biketown, e-scooter sharing let users rent vehicles via an app for one-way trips.
+(E-scooters first rolled into Portland in July 2018 for a four-month pilot program organized by the Portland Bureau of Transportation.)
+Like Portland’s bike-sharing service, Biketown, e-scooter sharing lets users rent vehicles via an app for one-way trips.
 Powered by an electric motor and maxing out at 15 miles per hour, these e-scooters are another energy efficient alternative to driving a car.
-Note: Portland’s e-scooter pilot ran from July–November 2018 and is currently on hiatus.

-During the trial period, e-scooters from three providers (Lime, Skip and Bird) were temporarily permitted in Portland.
-Riding them was as simple as downloading the service’s app and using it to unlock a scooter.
-Thinking of riding one in the future?
+Riding an e-scooter is usually as simple as downloading the service’s app and using it to unlock a scooter.
+Thinking of taking one for a spin?
 Here are some important rules of the road to know before hopping aboard to help keep you — and those around you — safe.

 E-scooter rules in Portland

 - WEAR A HELMET.
 Oregon law requires you to wear a helmet while riding an e-scooter.
 (Not wearing one could result in a citation and a $25 fine.)
 You can rent a helmet at Pedal Bike Tours or Cycle Portland Bike Tours.

 - YIELD TO PEDESTRIANS.
 Anyone riding an e-scooter is always required to yield to pedestrians.

 - STAY OFF THE SIDEWALK.
 Riding e-scooters on the sidewalk is prohibited.
 The only time an e-scooter may be on the sidewalk is if it is already parked, being parked on the curb or being walked.